 Being a trainer or coach, you have to have a very good understanding of all of these four learning styles and you quickly have to work out which learning style suits your client.
 If you get this wrong, then regardless of what field you’re coaching in, it maybe coaching a driving instructor, or perhaps coaching a sports person, you can guarantee that the learning process will take longer and it will take longer for your client to reach your goal and therefore, maybe costing the client more in the long run.
 You can find out more about coaching here.

 This brings me back to my very first opening paragraph, choosing a pair of Nike trainers is like choosing a coach.
+Mentioning coaches, there’s a brilliant one in Peckham, London called Mechelle, she owns and operates The Academy of Driving.
+Anyway, I’m digressing slightly.
 You need to get the right pair and they need to do the job.
 You don’t mind paying that bit more but only if they can get you to where you want to be.